twome/mane/docs/tasks.md

 - fs-write save in reverse domain order? au.com.google etc?

+- optionally write patches as a folder, so the the assets can reference sibling images etc within the folder

 # Old instructions

 Install Chrome extension [User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld?hl=en) (it's a very dry name, but a well-designed and straightforward extension), which lets you add custom JS / CSS to any page, according to a text-based filter for which pages get which JS / CSS.